James471/James471/README.md

 ## About me

-Hi, I am James, a fourth year physics major and an aspiring physicist at IISER Mohali, India.
-I am interested in Mathematics, Coding and Physics and plan to work in a field that brings all these disciplines together (almost everything in physics does 😀).
+Hi, I am James, a final year physics major at IISER Mohali, India.

-Apart from that, I am also an avid reader and watcher who loves to talk about literature and movies.

 ## Things I know about